iscc/iscc-specs/docs/specification.md

 #### Content-ID-Image

 For the Content-ID-Image we are opting for a DCT-based perceptual image hash instead of a more sophisticated keypoint detection based method.
-In view of the generic deployabiility of the ISCC we chose an algorithm that has moderate computation requirements and is easy to implement while still being robust against common image manipulations.
+In view of the generic deployability of the ISCC we chose an algorithm that has moderate computation requirements and is easy to implement while still being robust against common image manipulations.

 An ISCC generating application MUST provide a `content_id_image(image, partial=False)` function that accepts a local file path to an image and returns a Content-ID with GMT type `image`.
 The procedure to create a Content-ID-Image is as follows: